 Workbench and workspace

-Eclipse is organised in Workbenches: a workbench is practically the Eclipse main window.
-It is the bench where you can organise your programming instruments, hence the different views and editors.
+Eclipse is organized in Workbenches: a workbench is practically the Eclipse main window.
+It is the bench where you can organize your programming instruments, hence the different views and editors.
 Views and editors are your instruments to manipulate sources and data. and you can arrange them at hand for specific tasks (exploring, debugging, coding, etc.).

-ChibiStudio comes with more than a release of ChibiOS for matter of back compatibility.
-As example, ChibiStudio Preview 20 comes with three different version of ChibiOS:
+ChibiStudio comes with more than a release of ChibiOS for a matter of back compatibility.
+For example, ChibiStudio Preview 20 comes with three different versions of ChibiOS:

 - ChibiOS 18.2.1 (located at C:\ChibiStudio\chibios182), which was the latest stable version of ChibiOS when ChibiStudio Preview 20 has been released;